Fiedzia/dbfish/README.md

 Once you have that, running cargo build --release should just work, generating target/release/dbfish binary.
 You will also need SQLite3 libs and C compiler installed, since its being built and linked statically, disable use_sqlite feature if that's a problem for you.

+If you want to link it statically, install musl and musl-dev and follow [this guide](https://doc.rust-lang.org/nightly/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html).